Do Root Canals Cause Cancer?

 The Bottom Line

-No proper research supports the idea of root canals causing cancer.
+No proper research supports the idea that root canals cause cancer.
 It was perpetuated by incorrect research more than a century ago.
 Since then, dentistry has advanced significantly.
-There have been improvements in safer medical equipment, hygiene, anesthesia, and operation techniques in San Juan Capistrano.
+Improvements have been made in safer medical equipment, hygiene, anesthesia, and operation techniques in San Juan Capistrano.
 Now, the treatments are less painful and have a higher success rate.
 There is no reason to fear that an upcoming root canal treatment may cause cancer.

 FAQs